whatsupmailbox/whatsupmailbox.github.io/_posts/2016-08-10-The-Planner-Society-Subscription-Box-July-2016-Review.md

 <br>

-<i class="icon-exclamation-sign"></i> **My Thoughts:** This box is amazing!
+<i class="icon-exclamation-sign"></i> **My Thoughts:** What an amazing box!
 Since this is my first ever box from them, I don't have much to compare it with, but I do know that I loved everything and will totally be using it asap in my planner and paper projects.
 The designs are gorgeous and so beautifully done, and it fits perfectly with my style.
 What I love most is that these designs are exclusive to The Planner Society subscribers, so you won't see them being sold anywhere else.
 I can't believe I didn't subscribe earlier, but I'm so happy I finally did and I can't wait for next month's box!
 FYI, the theme for next month was revealed to be "Nautical".

 Interested in subscribing?
 You can [go to their website](http://www.scarletlime.com/plannersociety15.html){:target="_blank"} to start receiving their monthly planner boxes!
 FYI, they take official signups from the 2nd - 14th of each month.